 AI-/ML-Driven DevOps

-AIOps and MLOps, implementing artificial intelligence and machine learning in operations, can help manage risks and improve overall process reliability without inflating project scope.
+Special approaches called AIOps and MLOps exist to manage risks and improve overall process reliability with the help of artificial intelligence and machine learning.
 The DevOps loop benefits from AI and ML in such areas as anomaly detection, predictive scaling, and intelligent alerting.

 Improved Quality and Reliability